What are dynasty trusts?

 What happens without a dynasty trust?

-Federal tax laws enable a married couple to transfer up to $22.8 million (in 2019) in assets during life or at death free of federal gift or estate taxes and generation-skipping transfer (GST) taxes, since each spouse can make full use of their own $11.4 million federal gift and estate tax exclusion amount and GST tax exemption amount.1 In addition, these amounts are scheduled to increase each year for inflation.
+Federal tax laws enable a married couple to transfer up to $25.84 million (in 2023) in assets during life or at death free of federal gift or estate taxes and generation-skipping transfer (GST) taxes, since each spouse can make full use of their own $12.92 million federal gift and estate tax exclusion amount and GST tax exemption amount.1 In addition, these amounts are scheduled to increase each year for inflation until December 31, 2025, at which point the exclusion and exemption will drop back to 2017 amounts, indexed for inflation.

-Let's assume that a couple leaves $22.8 million to their son, and that over time the inheritance grows to $30 million.
+Let's assume that a couple leaves $25.84 million to their son, and that over time the inheritance grows to $30 million.
 At the son's death, the proceeds could potentially be subject to federal estate taxes in the son's estate.
-Under the current federal estate tax exclusion and applicable estate tax rate ($11.4 million and a rate of 40%, respectively), approximately $3 million might have to be paid to satisfy federal estate tax obligations.2 This $3 million tax bill could potentially be averted, however, if a dynasty trust was already in place, and this dynasty trust would have the opportunity to continue to compound, estate tax-free, for generations to come.
+Under the current federal estate tax exclusion and applicable estate tax rate ($12.92 million and a rate of 40%, respectively), the son's estate could incur a federal estate tax liability that approximates $6.8 million.
+This liability could be reduced, an possibly even eliminated with careful planning and the use of a dynasty trust.2

 How a dynasty trust works

-When assets are placed in a properly established dynasty trust, the assets held in it (including any increases in value over time) should never be subject to federal estate taxes again.
+When assets are placed in a properly established dynasty trust, the assets and their appreciation should never be subject to federal estate taxes again.
 In addition, they may be exempt from the generation-skipping transfer tax—even though future generations stand to benefit from distributions received out of the trust.

 Assets in a dynasty trust are held under the control of a trustee that the grantor designates.
 The trustee is responsible for managing the funds according to the terms set forth in the trust document.
-Given the multi-generational duration that is characteristic of a dynasty trust, an institutional trustee (e.g., a bank) is generally best suited to perform that role.
+Given the multi-generational duration that is characteristic of a dynasty trust, an institutional trustee (e.g., a financial services company or bank) is generally best suited to perform that role.

 Dynasty trusts and income tax